CTE Work Based Learning Program

 - Following all safety rules and work policies as explained by the student’s work supervisor.

 - Meeting with their work supervisor and Mrs. Brown on a regular basis to review goals, performance, and learning objectives.
+Virtual meetings will be used to meet with Mrs. Brown for the time being.

 - Submitting copies of pay stubs or time cards to Mrs. Brown at least monthly.